 Instruction in swimming skills and techniques for individuals of all levels and abilities.
 Comprehensive study of the history of swimming, swimming strokes and basic water safety.
 Development of cardiovascular fitness through swimming activities.
-This course may be taken four times.
+NOTE: A maximum of 4 units of activity classes will transfer to the UC or CSU.

-168X4 YOGA
+168 YOGA